 History

-The idea of having a hydrogen station at Cal State LA occurred in early 2000 to Dr. James Ettaro, of the Department of Technology.
-Cal State LA has an education program in Power, Energy and Transportation, and Dr. Ettaro believed the station could be a learning center to educate students and potential end-users.
+The idea of having a hydrogen station at Cal State LA occurred in early 2000 to Dr. James Ettaro of the Department of Technology.
+He believed the station could be a learning center to educate students in the Cal State LA Power, Energy, and Transportation education program and its potential end-users.
 The station would create a plethora of new activities and encourage new strategies and programs related to a future power source for vehicles.

 An initial concern of the project was to guarantee that the design, manufacturing, construction, installation, and operations of the hydrogen station would be in accordance with all existing guidelines and regulations.
 Another important concern was how to obtain the funding required to make the project happen.